terraform-google-modules/terraform-google-slo/examples/slo-generator/sre_service_example/README.md

-# Simple Example
+# SRE Service Example

-This example illustrates how to use the `slo` module.
+This example illustrates how to use the `slo-generator` module, when the run model is as follow:

-The example will create the following resources:
+- **SRE team** runs the `slo-generator` as-a-service; they put it to disposition for application teams to use on request.

-- An [SLO pipeline](../../modules/slo-pipeline) that export SLO results to BigQuery, Stackdriver Monitoring
+- **Team 1** want freedom to compute their SLOs; they want to run their own `slo-generator` service on Cloud Run, and export only the SLOs they care about.
-- A sample [SLO](../../modules/slo) that computes the number of exported Pub/Sub messages over the total number of Pub/Sub messages
+- **Team 2** does not want to bother running their own service; they want to use the SRE team's service.

 ## Prerequisites